 9. Competition

 Ah yes, in the publishing world, book competition is also considered.
-So do some research and list out 3 books most similar to yours in topic and price.
+So do some research and list the five books most similar to yours in topic and price.

 Next, share why your book is different or even better.
 Share how your book addresses the gaps or weaknesses in the competitor books you've named.
 A great starting point for your research is Amazon.